 We can’t change the alphabet or change the ways we spelling with it.
-However, today, in an era of ever less expensive and increasingly more powerful digital devices, why not revise our models of reading instruction around using modern technology to dynamically, in real-time, scaffold and differentiate the process of learning to read.
+However, today, in an era of ever less expensive and increasingly more powerful digital devices, we can use modern technology to dynamically personalize, scaffold, and differentiate the process of learning to read.
 Once we make words hyper-orthographic, rather than static-orthographic, the technology can guide students through learning to read in profoundly more efficient ways.

 The purpose of reading instruction is to teach students how to work out words they don’t know.
 Because teachers can’t be on the ‘live edge of learning to read’ with all of their students all the time, and because static printed words can’t provide students any help in recognizing them, our models of reading instruction have been limited to training students to remember and apply abstract rules and procedures to work out words on their own.
-That’s where it all breaks down.
+This is where it all breaks down.
 The reason reading instruction fails so many students is because it’s not available to them when they most need it – when, while trying to read, they encounter a word they don’t know.
 But what if it was available?

 Instead of teaching learners to decode / recognize words by using abstract instructional exercises (and hoping they will apply them reliably fast enough when they are later actually reading), hyper-orthography makes it possible to provide instruction while learners are actually engaged in the live act of trying to read words.
 Not some words some of the time, but each and every word that stutters the flow of their reading.

 Using today’s inexpensive digital technology we can add another ‘learner’s layer’ to English orthography.
 We can preserve the two-dimensional alphabet and spelling, and digitally embed within it a dynamically responsive layer that provides a profoundly more neurologically efficient way to learn to read or improve reading.
-Instead of pedagogies constrained by the limitations of ‘static orthography’, we can completely reimagine literacy learning through the lens of what ‘hyper-orthography’ makes possible.
+Instead of pedagogy constrained by the limitations of ‘static-orthography’, we can completely re-imagine literacy learning through the lens of what ‘hyper-orthography’ makes possible.